AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 The action of delegating voting power **DOES NOT** transfer the ownership of the tokens.
 They are merely _locked_ for normal use, but remain in the ownership of the delegator.
 :::

-The `Conviction` allows us to amplify the voting power being transferred, at the expense of a longer _unlock_ period.
+The `Conviction` setting determines how much your voting power is amplified in exchange for a longer token lock period.

 <Figure caption="Vote Delegation - 2" src={require('/docs/use/img/20_Subsquare_Delegation/delegation_2.png').default } width="100%" />